 Rock drawings are engravings on rock, made with the aid of various sharp instruments, using various techniques, such as staking or scraping.

-The first engravings date back to the appearance of Homo sapiens and were made to narrate everyday life, full of wild animals, men and women, footprints.
+The first engravings date back to the appearance of Homo sapiens and were made to narrate everyday life, full of wild animals, men and women, and footprints.
 The objective of the realization of such images was the transmission of knowledge related to survival and the description of dangers.

-A shift in form but not in substance occurred with the invention of writing in Mesopotamia in 3000 BC.
-Slowly the use of drawing was abandoned in order to pass to writing, to the use of the word.
+A shift in form but not in the substance occurred with the invention of writing in Mesopotamia in 3000 BC.
+Slowly the use of drawing was abandoned to pass to writing, to the use of the word.
 For centuries, however, writing was the prerogative of the few and we will have to wait for the amanuensis who, anticipating the printing press, will try to spread the sacred books more quickly by creating numerous copies.
 This will allow the increase of the radius of diffusion of information, which can reach more people even in distant places.

 Invented in Asia by Bi Sheng in 1041 and in Europe by Johannes Gutenberg in the years 1453-55, movable type printing allows making copies of the same book in a short time, making knowledge sharable and spreadable.

 After years of research, Gutenberg manages to find the right technique for its realization: aligning the single characters to form a page, then sprinkled with ink and pressed on paper.
-Compared to other scholars, his technique differs for the use of characters and not, as before, for the use of a single piece of wood from which to obtain the matrices.
+Compared to other scholars, his technique differs in the use of characters and not, as before, for the use of a single piece of wood from which to obtain the matrices.

 Information becomes digital and increases exponentially.
 Computers begin to be present in all companies and, subsequently, in all homes, increasing the number of people who create content.
 Along with this, however, come the problems of managing this information, which can no longer be organized as it has been done so far, but require the use of software and artificial intelligence.